qibebt-bioinfo/meta-storms/README.md

 ## Introduction

 Meta-Storms 2 is the standalone implementation of the Microbiome Search Engine (MSE; http://mse.ac.cn).
 MSE is a search engine designed to efficiently search a database of microbiome samples and identify similar samples based on phylogenetic or functional relatedness.
 Meta-Storms 2 consists of the following steps: (i) creating a database composed of reference microbiome samples, and (ii) searching for similar samples in the database with given query microbiome sample(s) via phylogenetic similarities.
 Meta-Storms 2 relies on an advanced indexing algorithm, providing a fast, and constant, search speed in very large databases.
-Now Meta-Storms 2 supports OTU-based (for 16S rRNA), Species-based (for WGS) and KEGG-Ontology-based (for function) search.
+Now Meta-Storms 2 supports OTU-based (for 16S rRNA), Species-based (for WGS) and KEGG-Ontology-based (for function) search, which is compatible with profiling tools of Parallel-META 3, QIIME/QIIME2 and MetaPhlAn2.

 ## System Requirement and dependency